Integrations

 • Model and source definitions from schema.yml files

-• Column descriptions and types
+• Column names, descriptions, and data types

 Connection config